VinLvy/Admin-Dashboard/README.md

 # Admin-Dashboard

 This Admin Dashboard is designed for managing various content and administrative tasks efficiently.
 Built using modern web technologies, the dashboard layout offers easy navigation, user-friendly interaction, and a responsive design that adapts to different screen sizes.
+This projects will be describing about when we use Grid layout and Flex layout.
+This is the perfect example when we use them both.

 Features
 - Responsive Layout: The dashboard is designed using CSS Grid to ensure that the layout adapts well to different screen sizes and devices.